Welcome to today's edition of the Rush 24-7 podcast.

 And now let's go to Lou Dobbs tonight.

-Because they dumped on Lou, they made him explain the CNN policy on this ad.
+They made him explain the CNN policy on this ad.

-The CNN we should point out.
+The CNN, we should point out its policy on this.

 John King, I want to thank you for helping our viewers ascertain the validity of the claims of that particular ad.